gemc/home/index.markdown

 **GEMC** is a database-driven Monte Carlo simulation program based on [Geant4](https://geant4.web.cern.ch).
 Key features include:<br/>

-- Python API for geometry and materials
+- Python API to create geometry and materials
 - Support for `ASCII`, `SQLite`, `GDML`, `CAD meshes` volume imports
-- Built-in `ASCII`, `CSV` and [`ROOT`](https://root.cern) output formats
-- Custom extensibility of digitization, output formats, e.m. fields.
+- Custom extensibility of digitization, output formats, e.m. fields
+- Built-in `dosimeter`, `flux`, `particle_counter` digitizations
+- Built-in `ASCII`, `CSV`, `JSON`, [`ROOT`](https://root.cern) output formats
 - [`pyvista`](https://https://pyvista.org) 3D visualization and import.

 <br/>

 ## Databases

-Running simulations does not require previous knowledge of C++ or Geant4.
+Since GEMC is using Python to create and read detectors from databases, running simulations does not require previous knowledge of C++ or Geant4.
+A basic Python knowledge would help organizing complex setups.
 A typical workflow looks like this:

-1. Geant4 geometry and materials are defined using python
+	   1. Geant4 geometry and materials are defined
 	   2. GEMC builds the Geant4 world
 	   3. Particles are transported by Geant4, hits are created
 	   4. Hardware electronic emulations digitize the hits
 	   5. Data is streamed to the desired output formats.

+Users are in charge of the first step by using the Python API to store simulation parameters in the database of choice.

+> [!NOTE]
+> Users can also defined their own hardware emulation routines - in this case a basic C++ knowledge would help
+> for complex digitizations.

 {% include figure.html
 src="assets/images/gemcArchitecture.png"